Prime-Host/docker-server/README.md

-# ubuntu-server
+# docker-server
-skript to install the software for the server
+skript to install docker and other software for Ubuntu 16.04 LTS

+How to install:

 wget https://raw.githubusercontent.com/Nurian/ubuntu-server/master/install.sh